abhijeet586/abhijeet586/README.md

 </div>

-### ARCHITECTURE
+### PROFILE
-I am a Computer Science student with a focus on building high-performance full-stack applications.
-Currently, I am developing **Dyslexia-Lens** to improve accessibility and **Epoch**, a stock market backtesting sandbox.
-My portfolio also includes **Ghostwriter**, a specialized content platform.
+I am a computer science student and a full-stack developer dedicated to building high-performance applications that bridge complex backend logic with intuitive user experiences.I am currently learning a lot of new tech and will be posting my projects here.
 ---

 ### CORE_STACK